rabbitmq/rabbitmq-website/site/stomp.md

 That `ERROR` message indicates that the adapter is listening and attempting to parse STOMP frames.

-Alternatively, you can run the `test/test.py` script from adapter source tree.
+Alternatively, you can run the `test/test.py` script from the adapter source tree.
 This script runs a full suite of tests against the adapter in its default configuration.